Skip to main content

 • partner with other local businesses to demonstrate the quality produce and Scottish tourism experiences on offer in your region

-CASE STUDY: At Braeside of Lindores Farm, the owners developed The Hide.
+For example, at Braeside of Lindores Farm, the owners developed The Hide.
 This custom-made cabin has a live fire cooking experience with the option to have a private chef cook for visitors.
 You can read our case study to discover how they delight and surprise their visitors.
+Take a look at the case studies section to read more about the Lindores farm experience.

 Making booking seamless and enjoyable